anatoliymedia/Python-Hangman/README.md

 Notes on tinkering with my code: It's way overly complicated and someone willing to take the time and just refactor it would have a neat little something on their hands, although it might just be easier to make one from scratch.
 I simply did not use good coding practices in most of this code, but it works and that might be useful to someone.
 Enjoy!

+MANDATORY DISCLAIMER: This is just a game of hangman.
+It is not controversial.
+If anyone finds it controversial please let me know and I will immediately take it down.
+It seemed like a cool first thing to code to completion with pygame.